cerveraman/platformTest/Terraform/readme.md

   - aws_network_interface public_interface: elastic interface to connect EC2 instance to public_subnet
   - aws_route_table public_route_table: custom route table to connect the VPC to internet
   - aws_internet_gateway internet_gateway: gateway to connect tbe VPC to internet
-  - aws_route default_route: route to direct all external traffico to thee public subnet throug the gateway
+  - aws_route default_route: route to direct all traffic to the public subnet through the gateway
   - aws_route_table_association public: route table association to link the public route table with the public subnet.
 This resource throws an error in the terraform aws plugin that has not been solved
+  - aws_default_route_table private_rt: The default route table deployed with the aws_vpc main_vpc resource will be used as default route table in our VPC
   - aws_vpc_endpoint dynamodb: enpoint to connect DynamoDB to the private subnet and the VPC

 ## Module ec2